apigee/apijam/Module-1/Labs/Lab 5/README.md

 3. Click **Build.**

 4. After the proxy was created you can directly open it in the editor and go to the **Develop** tab to change the values for your proxies and api keys.
+Navigate to the **config/model.json** resource in the Resources section on the left panel, and change the values as shown below:

 ![image alt text](media/image_3.png)